-Recommended prior knowledge: Admission requirements: Basic knowledge in computer science to the extent of an introduction to algorithms, programming and software, as well as programming skills in Java.
-Passing the written exam Frequency: every summer semester Recommended semester: Minimal Duration of the Module: 1 Semester
+The default language of instruction is German and can be changed to English based on students' needs.
+All course materials (incl. exams) are available in English prerequisites for the module: none Recommended prior knowledge: Basic knowledge in computer science to the extent of an introduction to algorithms, programming and software, as well as programming skills in Java.
+Recommended semester: Minimal Duration of the Module: 1 Semester

+Module Units

 Cooperative Systems 2,00 Weekly Contact

 Mode of Delivery: Lectures Hours

 Lecturers: Prof. Dr. Tom Gross

 Language: German/English

 Frequency: every summer semester

-Contents: -
+Contents:

 After an introduction into the subject the following topics are covered in this

 lecture:

 Basic concepts

-Technological support for mutual awareness, communication, coordination, collaboration, and online communities Analysis of cooperative environments Design of CSCW and groupware systems Implementation of CSCW and groupware systems CSCW in a broader context and related topics Literature: - The course is based on a compilation of different sources; as additional sources and as a reference are recommended: Gross, T. and Koch, M. Computer-Supported Cooperative Work (Computer- Supported Cooperative Work; in German).
-Oldenbourg, Munich, 2007.
-Borghoff, U.M. and Schlichter, J.H.
+- Technological support for mutual awareness, communication, coordination, collaboration, and online communities - · Analysis of cooperative environments - Design of CSCW and groupware systems - Implementation of CSCW and groupware systems - CSCW in a broader context and related topics

+The course is based on a compilation of different sources; as additional sources and as a reference are recommended:

+- Gross, T. and Koch, M. Computer-Supported Cooperative Work (Computer-Supported Cooperative Work; in German).
+Oldenbourg, Munich, 2007. - Borghoff, U.M. and Schlichter, J.H.
 Computer-Supported Cooperative Work: Introduction to Distributed Applications.
 Springer-Verlag, Heidelberg, 2000.

+Oral examination

-Examination Oral examination / Duration of Examination: 30 minutes Description: The oral exam takes 30 minutes and is worth a total of 90 points.
+The oral exam takes 30 minutes and is worth a total of 90 points.
 Depending on the number of attendees the form of the exam can be changed to a written exam with 90 minutes and a total of 90 points.
 The final form of the exam is announced in the first lecture at the beginning of the term.

 During the semester students can do assignments, which are optional.
 They are 12 points in total.
 The type of optional homework assignments as well as the deadlines are announced in detail at the beginning of the term.
 If the oral exam is passed (as a rule 50% of the points have to be reached) the points from the assignments are a bonus and added to the points from the oral exam.
 In any case, a top grade of 1,0 is also reachable without solving the assignments.